Clerk and Officers of the Assembly

 They assist in drafting private Members' public Bills, review the form of proposed amendments to all types of Bills and motions, and approve petitions prior to their presentation in the Assembly.

 The Sergeant-at-Arms is the principal security and protocol adviser to the Speaker, MLAs, constituency staff and Legislative Assembly Office (LAO) employees and liaises with external intelligence, public safety and security organizations.
-As designated by the Speaker, the Sergeant-at-Arms is the head of the Assembly’s security service and responsible for the safety and security of all persons within the Chamber, the Legislature Building, select areas of the Edmonton Federal Building and constituency offices throughout the province.
+As designated by the Speaker, the Sergeant-at-Arms is the head of the Assembly’s security service and responsible for the safety and security of all persons within the Chamber, the Legislature Building, select areas of the Queen Elizabeth II Building and constituency offices throughout the province.

 An officer of the Assembly, the Sergeant-at-Arms provides for the care and custody of the Mace, the ceremonial staff that represents both the Speaker’s and, by extension, the Assembly’s authority.